• Skip to primary navigation

 two photos showing how to make chia pudding

-Transfer the chia seed putting into 2-4 glass jars with lids and chill overnight in the refrigerator, or for at least 8 hours.
+Transfer the pudding mixture into 2-4 glass jars with lids and chill overnight in the refrigerator, or for at least 8 hours.

 two photos showing how to make chia pudding